hasansezertasan/not-just-a-todo-app/README.md

 It's been a long time since I planned to make this app.
 I also wanted to try something different.
 Likewise, I haven't been developing an application with Flask for a while and I wanted to refresh my Flask knowledge.

 I decided to develop an admin-interface-driven application with Flask, Flask Login and Flask Admin, Flask SQLAlchemy, Flask WTF and Bootstrap Flask.

-What I mean by admin-interface-driven is this: I haven't written a route with Flask, all pages delivered as Flask Admin views.
+> What is admin-interface-driven?
+It's a term I just made up.
+It means that the entire application is managed through the admin interface, there are no hand-written routes.
+All pages are delivered as Flask Admin views.

 In summary, it's an attempt to use Flask Admin as a user interface instead of just using it as an administrative interface or admin only interface.